Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

 Improving Fan Motor Performance and Efficiency

-Cleaning the fan on our furnaces is something that has likely never been done or we've paid significant amounts of money to have someone do for us.
+Most of us have never cleaned our furnace fans.
+If they've ever been cleaned, it's likely because we've paid significant amounts of money to have someone do it for us.
 Neither has to be the case any longer.

 Removing a blower assembly is not an overly complicated task and performing this maintenance has a nice set of benefits.